Grain de Sel Togo

-Grain de Sel Togo is a 501(c)(3) organization initiated on July 27, 2013 in Athens, Georgia, by Kwevitoukoui Hounkpati, also known as Dr. Brad Hounkpati, a Togolese Fulbright Scholar, and four others.
+Grain de Sel Togo, Inc. is a 501(c)(3) non-profit organization initiated on July 27, 2013 in Athens, Georgia, by Kwevitoukoui Hounkpati, also known as Dr. Brad Hounkpati, a Togolese Fulbright Scholar, and four others.

 Registered under Georgia (USA) Law, Grain de Sel Togo is dedicated to helping ambitious and talented but underprivileged students in public universities of Togo and sub Saharan Africa through scholarships and coaching.

 Each year, GDS selects new grantees and organizes career development workshop in partnership with Public Affairs Section of the Lomé U.S. Embassy.
 GDS also serves as contact for all new Fulbright Grantees and other U.S Department of State Exchange Program Visitors from Togo and West Africa, and sometimes to International Students from Africa.

 As of January 2025, GDS has offered scholarships to 55 students in public universities in Kara and Lomé, Togo, Bordeaux, France, Dunkerque, France and in Ouagadougou, Burkina Faso.
 Other students have been supported for the Master and doctoral Studies in Canada, France and in the US.
 Grain de Sel Togo provides technical and academic support to Fulbright scholars from Africa.